In 1959 the CIA named Richard Bissell its deputy director for plans. The agency had made an unusual selection.

 Bissell scaled back the air support for the attack.
 A fleet of 16 aging B-26 bombers had been acquired and doctored to look like Cuban aircraft.
 The older planes could plausibly have been stolen from Cuba’s aging air force fleet.
 Bissell ordered that eight planes should hold back.
 There would now be about 40 airstrikes to support the men on the ground.

 Invasion Day Disaster

 The disaster at the Bay of Pigs has been well cataloged.
-In brief, the first wave of bombing attacks damaged, but did not destroy, the Cuban air force.
+In brief, the first wave of bombing attacks damaged, but did not destroy, the Cuban Air Force.

-With soldiers readying to land on the beaches, the invasion plan was given one final haircut.
+With soldiers readying to land on the beaches, the invasion plan got one final haircut.
 President Kennedy cancelled additional air support for the invasion.